 Gratuitous Iambic Pentameter was "Pardon Me, Stewardess, I Speak Iambic Pentameter".
-The old name was too long and an unnecessary Shout Out to Airplane, which doesn't even have any examples of the trope (though it does have its "Pardon me, I speak Jive" moment).
+The old name was too long and an unnecessary Shout-Out to Airplane!, which doesn't even have any examples of the trope (though it does have its "Pardon me, I speak Jive" moment).

 Great Gazoo was originally "The Ozmodiar", renamed because Ozmodiar was a one-shot joke Gazoo ripoff.

 Green-Eyed Epiphany was once "Skater Boy Syndrome" since the trope appears in a Avril Lavigne song.
 It gave no information to non-fans and the song isn't a typical example, with a nonstandard viewpoint and outcome.
-The new title features jealousy and realisation.
+The new title features jealousy and realization.